Karen Hurd: Political career

 Karen Hurd was elected to her first public office in 2021, when she joined the village board of trustees of Fall Creek.

 The next year, incumbent Wisconsin state representative Jesse James announced he would run for Wisconsin State Senate, creating an open seat in the 68th Assembly district.
 Three days later, Hurd announced her candidacy for the Republican nomination to succeed James.
 Ultimately two other candidates would enter the Republican contest, but Hurd prevailed with 57% of the vote in the primary.
 She defeated Eau Claire County supervisor Nate Otto in the general election, receiving 61% of the vote.

-She will assume office in January 2023.

 Personal life and family

 Karen Willa was one of four children born to James L. Willa and his wife Betty (née Duncan).
 Though her parents divorced, they both ultimately ended up moving to western Wisconsin.

 Karen Willa took the last name Hurd when she married Steven Hurd in 1978.
-They now reside in Fall Creek, Wisconsin; they have five adult children and four grandchildren.
+She now resides alone in Fall Creek, Wisconsin, while Steven has been moved to the Heatherwood Assisted Living Facility in Eau Claire, Wisconsin; they have five adult children and four grandchildren.